 A - Since all of our meets are now run on "all-weather" surfaces, the only conditions that would warrant the cancellation of a track meet are severe winds, lightning, or extreme heat/cold.
 It is the responsibility of the meet director and the official starter for a meet to "make the call" about cancelling/postponing a meet or going ahead with a meet.
 The conditions that may affect this decision are generally not clear beforehand and often this information is not available until the meet director and official starter are at the meet location right before the scheduled start time for a meet.
 Unfortunately, this may mean that some people may be enroute to a meet or actually at the meet location when the decision to cancel/postpone a meet is made.
 Some of this uncertainty has been eliminated by the creation of the CYO Track & Field Advisory Board Hotline in 2009--your place for CYO Track & Field Meet and weather delays.
 The number is 513-395-8555, and it's updated frequently during inclement weather.

-Q - Why is the official start date for CYO Track & Field practice always the first Monday in March?
+Q - How does the League determine the official start date for CYO Track & Field practice?

-A - According to the Ohio High School Athletic Association (OHSAA) the official start date for junior high school teams in Ohio is identified as the first Monday in March.
-CYO Track follows this guideline.
+A - The official start date for junior high school teams in Ohio is identified on the OHSAA web site.
+CYO Track & Field follows this guideline.